 Then there other classes of L-functions, related to algebraic varieties such as elliptical curves.

-And then L-functions depending on their complexity are classified according to various degrees from 1-4 (with the simpler Dirichlet functions of degree 1).
+L-functions depending on their complexity are classified according to various degrees from 1-4 (with the simpler Dirichlet functions of degree 1).

-And there is also a distinction as between algebraic and transcendental L-functions with the former the solution of algebraic equations (in a finite amount of steps) whereas the latter properly require an infinite procedure so that values can only be approximated.
+There is also a distinction as between algebraic and transcendental L-functions with the former the solution of algebraic equations (in a finite amount of steps) whereas the latter properly require an infinite procedure so that values can only be approximated.

 An announcement in 2008 related to the discovery of the first example of a 3rd degree transcendental L-function which required advanced theoretical discoveries and 10,000 hours of computer time.
 So this increasingly specialised abstruse area is certainly not for the faint-hearted!